- UI Design

 NASA ProSAMS

-I was the lead designer on the initial phases of this re-launch of the NASA SBIR-STTR applicant funding portal.
-Responsible for distributing around $150 million in funds each year to over 300 different applicants, the program also advances America’s space technology competitiveness on the global stage and helps small businesses gain access to capital.
+ProSAMS is responsible for distributing around $150 million in funds each year to over 300 different applicants, the program advances America’s space technology competitiveness on the global stage and helps small businesses in that sector gain access to capital.

 Design Process